bsjerps/qdda/README.md

 The Quick and Dirty Deduplication Analyzer

-QDDA checks files, named pipes or block devices for duplicate blocks to estimate deduplication efficiency on dedupe capable storage systems such as DellEMC XtremIO.
+QDDA checks files, named pipes or block devices for duplicate blocks to estimate deduplication efficiency on dedupe capable All-Flash Arrays.
 It also estimates compression ratios.

 QDDA uses MD5 hashing and LZ4 compression and stores hash values, hash counts and compressed bytes counts in SQLite database format.

-Although written for XtremIO, deduplication estimates should also be valid for any storage platform that has block deduplication, for example ZFS.

 Other features: